apache/incubator-brooklyn/docs/website/documentation/install-on-server.md

 ---
 layout: website-normal
-title: Installing on a server
+title: Installing on a Server
 ---
 Here we present two *alternatives* to install Brooklyn: